RyanNgCT/IS2218/Platform Thinking Course.md

 ## Module 3: The history of platforms
 1. We can use platforms as a model that inspires innovation
 2. The concept of the word `platform` is complex and inconsistent, across those who define them.

+- misconception that platforms are for the younger people has some tech literacy barrier to entry $\implies$ diverse group of users
+	- platforms are very human-related as the audience that they serve.

+- platforms are more horizontal rather than hierarchical in nature
 ### Product Platforms
 **Example: The Sony Walkman**
 - the first definition of product platform or internal platform
 > A platform is a set of components that create a basic structure common across many of the company's products.
+- product platforms can be quite local in nature, have to be scaled one city or locality at a time.

 - device to listen to music on the day
 	- average obsolescence of the product was 2 years, $\gt 1.2$ year average of other competitors $\implies$ longer life cycle on the market